SAVING THE JAGUAR

-After the jaguar was listed as endangered in the United States in 1997 in response to a Center campaign, we three times sued the Fish and Wildlife Service to obtain a recovery plan and critical habitat designation.
-Finally, in early 2010, the Service announced it would grant the jaguar protected habitat in the United States as well as develop a recovery plan.
-The Center proposed the designation of more than 50 million acres of jaguar critical habitat in the Southwest; advocated for protection from government traps, snares and poisons; and opposed walling off the U.S.-Mexico border — which the Service said wouldn’t hurt the species — to ensure that jaguars will always have access to the full extent of their range.
+Jaguars were listed as endangered in the United States in 1997 in response to a Center campaign.
+After their listing, we three times sued the U.S. Fish and Wildlife Service to win a recovery plan and critical habitat designation, which the agency finally announced it would grant in 2010.
+The Center followed up by proposing the designation of more than 50 million acres of jaguar critical habitat in the Southwest.
+We also advocated for protection from government traps, snares and poisons, and opposed walling off the U.S.-Mexico border to defend jaguars’ access to the full extent of their range.